pluteski/speech-to-text/blog/content/hashgraph.md

 Since these two nodes already have a channel open, the random other node then shares back state of its own that it knows first hand, perhaps along with some state that it previously learned from another node.
-After there has been sufficient activity by at least 2/3 of the participants, a round is concluded and a new round begins.
+After a new event has seen at least 2/3 of previous events, a round is concluded and a new round begins.

 When the new round is created, nodes say if they agree upon the data contained in events of the preceding round.